-Prices and taxes data for oil products, natural gas and electricity, as well as all energy price indices, are provided on a quarterly basis by the Ministry of Ecological Transition.
-The geographical scope of the data provided is metropolitan France.
+Prices and taxes data for oil products, natural gas and electricity, as well as all energy price indices, are provided on a quarterly basis by the Ministry of Energy Transition.
+The geographical scope of the data provided is metropolitan France, except for steam coal prices for electricity generation, which are related to the whole French territory, including overseas departments.